What does nonbinary mean?

 - gender fluid

-The pronouns used for addressing a person or group of people who identify as nonbinary will vary, depending on their individual preferences.
+The pronouns a person uses to address another person or group of people who identify as nonbinary will vary depending on their individual preferences.
 Some people are nonbinary but still use binary pronouns, such as him or her.
+It is also common to prefer "they/them."

 Others may choose gender-neutral pronouns including: